mr-feek/global-poker-hand-history-converter/README.md

 # global-poker-hand-history-converter
 Convert Global Poker hand histories to PokerStars format.
-To download these histories from global poker, use [this chrome extension](https://github.com/mr-feek/global-poker-hand-history-converter-chrome-extension)
+To download your hand histories from global poker, use [this chrome extension](https://github.com/mr-feek/global-poker-hand-history-converter-chrome-extension)

 *This package is a work in progress.
 It currently only supports converting cash games.*